Eibwen/inventory-allocator/DesignChoices.md

 ** 1 hour on getting IDE and initial project setup
 * Day 2 (started at commit of .gitignore)
 ** <commit of .gitignore>-3:45: refactoring project structure, and getting test project hooked up (had some issues with commands, seems to only work well when current directory is the context, see .bat file for details)
+** 4:20: Actually starting the implementation of the allocator